pablo-lamtenzan/42miniRT/README.md

 - Resolution: `R int int` (weight and height, the size of the output window)
 - Ambient light: `A intensity color`
 - Antialisaing: `aa int` (1 to 6)
-- Filter: `f value` (value coulb be r/g/b/s, red, green, blue, sepia)
+- Filter: `f value` (value coulb be r/g/b/s, .red, green, blue, sepia)

 ### Extras
 At the end of the definition of a shape you can add extra values, this extra values will modify the shape color.